-BMP ID# BMP Description Permit Section Reference Measurable Goal(s) Deadline(s) 1.3 Deliver Supplemental educational messages in areas that discharge to Total Phosphorus impaired waterbodies (Carding Mill Pond, Grist Mill Pond, Hop Brook, Stearns Mill Pond, Unnamed Tributary MA82A- 2.2.2.b.i.1 & Appendix H part II For areas that discharge to waterbodies with a Total Phosphorus impairment, distribute 1 educational message in the June/July timeframe of each permit year that pertains to proper pet waste management, noting any existing regulations where appropriate.
-For areas that discharge to waterbodies with a Total Phosphorus impairment, distribute 1 educational message in Aug./Sept./Oct. timeframe of each permit year that pertains to proper disposal of leaf litter.
-For areas that discharge to waterbodies with a Total Phosphorus impairment, distribute 1 Annual (June/July) Annual (Aug/Sept/Oct) 17) • educational message in March/April timeframe of each permit year that pertains to proper disposal of grass clippings and use of slow-release and phosphorus-fee fertilizers.
-Annual (March/April 1.4 Deliver supplemental educational messages in areas that discharge to bacteria or pathogen impaired waterbodies (Grist 2.2.2.c.i.1 For areas that discharge to bacteria or pathogen impaired water bodies, provide educational materials to dog owners at the time of issuance or renewal of a dog license, or other appropriate time.
+BMP ID # BMP Description Permit Section Reference Measurable Goal(s) Deadline(s) Unnamed Tributary MA82A- 17) For areas that discharge to waterbodies with a Total Phosphorus impairment, distribute 1 educational message in March/April timeframe of each permit year that pertains to proper disposal of grass clippings and use of slow-release and phosphorus-fee fertilizers.
+Annual (March/April 1.4 Deliver supplemental educational messages in areas that discharge to bacteria or pathogen impaired waterbodies (Grist 2.2.2.c.i.1 & For areas that discharge to bacteria or pathogen impaired water bodies, provide educational materials to dog owners at the time of issuance or renewal of a dog license, or other appropriate time.
 These education materials describe the detrimental impacts of improper management of pet waste, requirements for waste collection and disposal, and penalties for noncompliance, noting any existing regulations where appropriate.
-Throughout Permit Term Mill Pond, Hop Brook, Pantry Brook) Appendix H part III For areas that discharge to bacteria or pathogen impaired water bodies, provide educational materials to owners of septic systems about proper maintenance (as applicable).
-Annual 1.5 Assess educational program and modify if needed 2.3.2.e Assess effectiveness of the educational program per the E&O Plan and modify messages if needed.
+Throughout Permit Term Mill Pond, Hop Brook, Pantry Brook) Appendix H Part III For areas that discharge to bacteria or pathogen impaired water bodies, provide educational materials to owners of septic systems about proper maintenance (as applicable).
+Annual 1.5 Assess educational program and modify if needed 2.3.2.e Assess effectiveness of the educational program and modify messages if needed.
 Modify ineffective messages, if any, prior to next message delivery.
 Annual

-CM 2: Public Involvement and Participation (Permit Section 2.3.3)
+CM 2: Public Involvement and Participation (Permit Part 2.3.3)